-I am an applied mathematician in the School of Engineering and Applied Sciences at Harvard University.
-My research focuses on mathematical modeling and scientific computation, particularly for interdisciplinary applications in science and engineering.
-I work on a variety of problems, and I've collaborated in a number of fields including physics, biology, materials science, and mechanical engineering.
+The Rycroft Group is part of the John A. Paulson School of Engineering and Applied Sciences at Harvard University.
+The group is led by Chris Rycroft and focuses on mathematical modeling and scientific computation, particularly for interdisciplinary applications in science and engineering.

 The Rycroft Group works on a wide range of topics.
 A hallmark of the group's approach is to develop new computational methods while working directly with domain scientists.
 Three particular focus areas are listed below.